rvmn/cordova-app-loader/README.md

 cordova-app-loader
 ==========
-> Remote update your Cordova App
+> Remote update your Cordova App using Hot Code Pushing

 1. Write a **manifest.json** to **bootstrap.js** your app.
 2. Build and deploy your app.